rnakato/Churros/docs/content/Tutorial.rst

 --------------------------------------------------------------------

 ``churros_compare`` output the heatmap of correlation of peaks among ChIP samples.
+The results will be output in ``comparsion/`` directory.
+``churros_compare`` estimates peak overlap for 'all peaks' and 'top-ranked 2000 peaks'.

 .. code-block:: bash

     churros_compare samplelist.txt samplepairlist.txt hg38

 - Output
-    - comparison/ ...
+    - bigwigCorrelation/ ...
 Spearman correlation of read distributon in 100-bp and 100-kbp bins by `deepTools plotCorrelation <https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html>`_ and jaccard index of peak overlap by `bedtools jaccard <https://bedtools.readthedocs.io/en/latest/content/tools/jaccard.html>`_ (for all peaks and top-ranked 2000 peaks)
+    - Peak_BPlevel_overlap/ ... results of base-pair level overlap of peaks (Jaccard index) by BEDtools jaccard
-    - simpson_peak_results/ ... results of one-by-one comparion (overlapped peak list and Venn diagram) and the heatmap of Simposon index of peak overlap for all peaks and top-ranked 2000 peaks
+    - Peak_Number_overlap/ ... results of peak-number level comparion (Simpson index). ``PairwiseComparison/`` contains the results of all pairs (overlapped peak list and Venn diagram) and the ``Peaks`` contains top-ranked peaks of samples.

 .. note::